-4.11 Department Chair's Report
+4.10 Department Chair's Report

-In addition to reporting the vote count and summarizing department deliberations in the portfolio, the department chair will independently evaluate in writing the faculty member's strengths and weaknesses in fulfilling the professional responsibilities defined in the position description.
-This report should not merely restate the committee's findings but should offer the chair's unique perspectives.
+In addition to reporting the vote count and summarizing department deliberations in the portfolio, the department chair will independently evaluate in writing the faculty member's strengths and weaknesses in teaching, scholarship, and citizenship.
+This report should not merely restate the committee's and external reviewers' findings but should offer the chair's unique perspectives.
 The chair must recommend granting or denial of CFS candidacy, CFS, or rank advancement.
-The chair's report should assess the faculty member's progress in addressing any concerns raised in prior reviews, drawing from annual review letters and prior rank and status review summaries.
-If a faculty member's position description has changed, the chair should explain how, why, and when it changed.
+Like the department committee, the chair should assess the faculty member's performance in light of scholarship standards in the department and the discipline and should explain the quality of publication or performance venues and the relative weight that different types of scholarly products carry in the discipline.
+The chair's report should also assess the faculty member's progress in addressing any concerns raised in prior reviews, drawing from annual review letters and prior rank and status review summaries.